Peggy Garabekian

-Peggy Garabekian (born on 27 December 1994) is an American model, beauty titleholder, and active advocate for human rights who was crowned Miss Universe Armenia 2025 and now will represent Armenia at Miss Universe 2025.
+Peggy Garabekian is an American beauty pageant titleholder who won Miss Universe Armenia 2025 and represented Armenia at Miss Universe 2025.

 Early life

-Garabekian was born on 27 December 1994 in Iran to Armenian parents and grew up in India.
+Garabekian was born in Iran to Armenian parents and grew up in India.
 After living there for four years, her family relocated to the United States.

 Pageantry

-Before Miss Universe

-In 2015, Garabekian participated in the Miss Asia USA competition held in the United States.
-She placed third and was awarded the title of Miss Congeniality and People's Choice awards.
+In 2015, Garabekian was third at Miss Asia USA, held in the United States.
+She won the Miss Congeniality and People's Choice awards.
 She later held the title of Miss Armenia for the Miss United Nations 2023 pageant.

-In 2024, Garabekian was crowned Miss Pacific Coast USA, and subsequently competed at Miss California USA 2024.

-She was also appointed as an ambassador for Miss World America 2023, during which she received the honorary titles of Miss Sunshine 2023 and Miss Hollywood 2024.
+She was appointed as an ambassador for Miss World America 2023.

-In 2025, she won the title of Miss Vizcaya Swimwear, becoming the first winner from the West Coast, including California, to earn the title.

 Miss Universe

-Garabekian was crowned Miss Universe Armenia 2025 and will represent her country at the upcoming Miss Universe pageant, to be held at Nonthaburi, Thailand on 21 November.
+Garabekian won Miss Universe Armenia 2025, and represented her Armenia at Miss Universe 2025, held at the Impact Challenger Hall in Pak Kret, Nonthaburi, Thailand on 21 November.
+She was unplaced.
+At the contest, she spoke out about women's rights and the importance of faith.